Parts of Speech Definitions with Examples Class 10

 Adjectives of numbers are of three kinds:

-(a) Definite Numeral Adjective: Which denote an exact number.
+(a) Definite Numeral Adjective: Which denotes an exact number.

 4. Demonstrative Adjective: Point out which person or thing is meant.

 5. Interrogative Adjective: What, Which and Whose they are used with nouns to ask questions are called Interrogative Adjective.

 6. Emphasizing Adjective: Sentences in which words “own” and “very” are used as emphasizing.

 7. Exclamatory Adjective: Where the word ‘What’ is used as an Exclamatory Adjective.